lichstars/ethereum-pet-shop/Readme.md

 One final thing you'll need is something like [Metamask](https://metamask.io/).
 This will allow you to interact with the the app.
 This [page](https://www.quora.com/What-is-MetaMask) explains the purpose of Metamask.

+I also want to check out [this zombie exercise](https://cryptozombies.io/) at some stage.

 ### Local Development
 - Dependencies